-For convenience the various constituent parts of the apparatus are fitted into a cabinet, and the whole controlled by means of a switch-board and resistance somewhat similar to that used with an induction coil and continuous-current interrupter.
-With these high-tension transformers it is possible to obtain much heavier high frequency currents than can be obtained from the average induction coil.
+For convenience, the various constituent parts of the apparatus are fitted into a cabinet, and the whole installation controlled by means of a suitable switch-board.
+The cabinet not only contains the high-tension transformer, but also part of the apparatus necessary for the production of high frequency currents.

+With these high-tension transformers it is possible to obtain much stronger high frequency currents than can be produced from the average induction coil.